Film: Edward Scissorhands aka: Edward Scissor Hands

 Edward: Because you asked me to.

-In a more platonic sense, even though Peg loves Edward very much, she soon realizes that bringing him to live with her family was a mistake, and it would be better if he lived in his tower where he's safe.
+Even though Peg loves Edward very much as a friend, she eventually realizes that bringing him to live with her family was a mistake, and that it would be better if he lived in his tower where he's safe.

 Laser-Guided Karma: Esmeralda spends the entire movie accusing Edward of being a satanic creature.
 When Edward gets pissed after Jim tells him to go away one of the things he does is re-trim her hedges to resemble a devil staring at her window.

 Kick the Dog: A literal version!
-It's easy to miss, but when Joyce is chatting with Edward in her garden and her dog is continously yapping over their conversation, she casually back kicks it to shut it up.
+It's easy to miss, but when Joyce is chatting with Edward in her garden and her dog is continously yapping over their conversation, she casually back kicks it to shut it up, demonstrating to the audience that she's not a very nice person.

 Mad Scientist: Subverted with the Inventor, aptly described by online critic MaryAnn Johanson as "perhaps the first kindly mad scientist".